-A new Black Start Unit owner's monthly credits will be held by PJM in a non-interest bearing account until PJM's acceptance of the owner's annual revenue requirement pursuant to section 17 of the Open Access Transmission Tariff Schedule 6A.
-New Black Start Unit owners will begin to receive monthly credits, including any monthly credits held by PJM, back to its in-service date and any required estimated annual revenue requirement true up in the monthly bill after PJM's acceptance of the new Black Start Unit owner's annual revenue requirement.
+New Black Start Unit owner's monthly credits will be held by PJM in a non-interest bearing account until PJM's acceptance of the owner's annual revenue requirement pursuant to section 17 of the Open Access Transmission Tariff Schedule 6A.
+After PJM's acceptance, new Black Start Unit owners will begin to receive monthly credits, including any monthly credits held by PJM, back to its in-service date and any required estimated annual revenue requirement true up in the monthly bill.

-Monthly black start service revenues are forfeited for: units that fail a black start test and do not successfully pass a test within a ten day grace period immediately following a failed test; and, for units without a successful black start test on record with PJM within the last thirteen months.
+Monthly Black Start Service revenues are forfeited when:

+- Black Start Units that fail a black start test and do not successfully pass a test within a ten (10) day grace period immediately following a failed test; or - Black Start Units without a successful black start test on record with PJM within the last thirteen (13) months.

-Revenue requirements for joint-owned black start units are allocated to the owners based on their ownership shares.
-Zonal revenue requirements equal the total revenue requirements of all black start units nominated as critical by the Transmission Provider in that zone regardless of zonal location and the share of annual revenue requirements of black start units designated as critical across multiple zones (cross-zonal coordination).
+Zonal revenue requirements equal the total revenue requirements of all Black Start Units nominated as critical by the Transmission Provider in that zone regardless of zonal location and the share of annual revenue requirements of Black Start Units designated as critical across multiple zones (cross-zonal coordination).